freenas/freenas-docs/userguide/cli.rst

 MegaCli
 -------

-:command:`MegaCli` is the command line interface for the Avago :MegaRAID SAS family of RAID controllers. %brand% also includes the `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_ utility which can be used to configure and manage connected storage
+:command:`MegaCli` is the command line interface for the Broadcom :MegaRAID SAS family of RAID controllers. %brand% also includes the `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_ utility which can be used to configure and manage connected storage